 Setting up your development environment

-Build the Unreal Engine with the GoogleARCore plugin by following these steps:
+Build Unreal Engine 4.18 with the GoogleARCore plugin from source code by following these steps:

 Set up the Unreal editor for Android development by following the Android Quick Start.

 Make sure you install Android SDK Platform version 7.0 (API level 24) or higher.

 You will need to get the Unreal HelloAR sample project.
 You can either:

 Download the sample project repository and extract it.

 You will need a supported Android device.

 You must use a supported, physical device.
 ARCore does not support virtual devices such as the Android Emulator.
 To prepare your device: